aws/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

   },
 });

-// provide permissions to describe the user pool fn.role?.attachInlinePolicy(new Policy(stack, 'userpool-policy', {
+// provide permissions to describe the user pool scoped to the ARN of 'myuserpool' postAuthFn.role?.attachInlinePolicy(new Policy(stack, 'userpool-policy', {
   statements: [new PolicyStatement({
     actions: ['cognito-idp:DescribeUserPool'],
     resources: [userpool.userPoolArn],
   })],
 }));
 ```

-⚠️ Using the `attachToRolePolicy` API to provide permissions to a Lambda trigger will result in a circular dependency error:
-> Circular dependency between resources: [pool056F3F7E, fnPostAuthFnCognitoA630A2B1, ...]

 ### Importing User Pools